 US citizens seeking a foreign citizenship can get a passport from the Republic of Serbia if they obtain Serbian citizenship by birth through Serbian ancestry, marriage to a Serbian national, naturalization, or exception.

-Can a Serbian have dual citizenship in the USA?
+Can I have dual citizenship in Serbia?

-How to get a Serbian passport?
+How to get Serbian passport?

 Is the Serbia passport biometric?